Must-See UNESCO Sites on a Visit to Israel: A Treasure Trove Waiting to be Explored

 Other holy sites in Jerusalem are, as yet, unlisted since ownership is contested and therefore there is no settled status.
 However, the West Bank does have some inscribed World Heritage sites of its own including Bethlehem (the birthplace of Jesus) and the archaeological site Tel es-Sultan, both of which can be visited on a group tour of Bethlehem and Jericho or with private tours.

-The Church of the Nativity, Bethlehem.
+The Church of St. Catherine, Bethlehem.
 Photo credit: © Shutterstock